 FREQUENTLY ASKED QUESTIONS

-(i) a Phase II study of leronlimab in patients with relapsed/refractory microsatellite stable colorectal cancer; and
+i.
+Continue the pending Phase II trial of leronlimab in patients with relapsed/refractory micro-satellite stable colorectal cancer;

 What is the current status of the longer-acting therapeutic project?